Mimbex/docker-traefik/README.md

 docker-traefik/
 ├── traefik/           # Reverse proxy with automatic SSL ├── postgresql/        # PostgreSQL 17 database
-├── odoo19/           # Odoo 19 with custom configuration
-├── build-all.sh      # Script to build all services
+├── odoo/              # Odoo with multi-version support ├── build-all.sh      # Script to build all services
 ├── start-all.sh      # Script to start all services
 └── stop-all.sh       # Script to stop all services